tjvr/website/pages/helping.md

 # Helping at LiveWires

 This page answers some questions for people thinking about joining us as team members.
-If you want to know what's on offer at LiveWires have a look at the About page.
+If you want to know what's on offer at LiveWires have a look at the homepage.

 ### What's the aim of LiveWires?